Peru's Executive Branch on Friday published the Urgency Decree No. 018-2020, which provides measures to

-The norm published in the official El Peruano newspaper affirms that the National Penitentiary System has a capacity of 39,323 units of shelter.
+The regulation published in the official El Peruano newspaper affirms that the National Penitentiary System has a capacity of 39,323 units of shelter.

 However, the prison population exceeds 95,000, which means there is 143% overcrowding.

-In this regard, the norm points out that —in order to access this special exit benefit
+In this regard, the regulation points out that —in order to access this special exit benefit

 — the following rules must be observed: when the aggrieved subject is a natural person, proof of payment or a guarantee of civil reparation is required.